-Provisions account for all recognizable risks and liabilities of uncertain timing or amount and future cost and price increases at the time the obligation is settled.
-Provisions with a term of more than one year are discounted based on their residual term at the market interest rate as determined by Deutsche Bundesbank.
+Other provisions account for all recognizable risks and liabilities of uncertain timing or amount and future cost and price increases at the time the obligation is settled.
+Provisions with a term of more than one year are discounted at the average market interest rate of the past seven years for their residual term as determined by Deutsche Bundesbank.